icaruseu/momca-docker/README.md

 ## Restoring a backup

-A backup can be restored by copying the file to the "resore" folder next to the docker-compose.yml file and running the following query in eXide:
+A backup can be restored by copying the file to the "restore" folder next to the docker-compose.yml file and running the following query in eXide:

 ```
 system:restore("/tmp/restore/[backup_name]", "[admin_password]", "admin_password")